-- State a position on the main factors that cause people to move. - Provide background on your position by: - Explaining two or more geographic factors relating to the movement of two groups with at least one factor per group. - Explaining two or more economic factors relating to the movement of two groups with at least one factor per group. - Provide reason(s) for your position that include: - An analysis of one or more significant similarities or differences related to the economic and geographic factors affecting the movement of each group. - Make explicit references within the paper or presentation to three or more credible sources that provide relevant information AND cite sources within the paper, presentation, or bibliography.
+- State a position on two groups' uses of the environment that includes an analysis of how the two groups' uses are similar or different. - Provide background on your position by explaining one or more plausible alternatives to the groups' uses of the environment that addresses costs and benefits. - Provide reason(s) for your position that include an analysis of one or more significant similarities or differences related to groups' uses of the environment. - Make explicit references within the paper or presentation to three or more credible sources that provide relevant information AND cite sources within the paper, presentation, or bibliography.